pete-dnae/assay-screening-proj/docs/developer-briefing.md

     git push heroku master # the heroku remote is set up automatically
     # if you want confirmation of the URL being served from...
     heroku open

+Tips for editing production DB:
+Point browser to admin ulr http://assay-screening.herokuapp.com/admin Use the following credentials to log in
+User :admin,
+pass :kTaDN5RV

+On successful login you will be provided with a list of tables available in the current DB.
+Click on change button to proceed to editing.